ShaoqingRen/faster_rcnn/README.md

 ### Requirements: software

 1. Caffe build for Faster R-CNN (included in this repository)
-    i.
-If you are using Windows, you may download a compiled mex file by running fetch_data/fetch_caffe_library.m ii.
-If you are using Linux or you want to compile for Windows, please follow the instructions on our Caffe branch.
+    - If you are using Windows, you may download a compiled mex file by running fetch_data/fetch_caffe_library.m
+    - If you are using Linux or you want to compile for Windows, please follow the instructions on our Caffe branch.
 2. MATLAB